The importance of requirements

 Unless you have an approach to requirements that avoids documenting or retaining anything, you need to have a means of uniquely identifying your requirements artifacts.
 A unique identifier is the minimum you will need to be able to manage any item created in the development process, including requirements in all their forms.

-The identifier is typically a simple number, with no built in significance, e.g. it does not represent a cost centre or anything else that could potentially change over time; an identifier must remain a part of the artifact for the life of that artifact.
+An identifier is typically a simple number, with no built in significance, e.g. it does not represent a cost centre or anything else that could potentially change over time; an identifier must remain constant for its whole life.

 Version management and baselines